mykolaharmash/works-for-me/.github/ISSUE_TEMPLATE/new-toolkit.md

 ---
 name: New Toolkit
-about: Feel free to structure your toolkit in any way you feel makes sense
+about: Contribute your personal toolkit

 ---

 // For more info see the [Guide To Describe a Toolkit](https://github.com/nik-garmash/works-for-me#guide-to-describe-a-toolkit)
+// Feel free to structure your toolkit in any way you feel makes sense

 // Authors info (all but name is optional)